Foreclosure Defenses can work at Multiple Levels of Courts in New Jersey

 Mr. Soltis is deeply involved in volunteer work.
 He has volunteered for many other organizations, including: Bowery Mission, the American Red Cross, Essex County Law Day, and the Domestic Violence Advocacy Project in Newark.
 He has also worked as a Street Law teacher in Newark while in Law School where he taught at the Essex County Juvenile detention center and the Alma E. Flag Middle school.

 is a graduate of the Rutgers University School of Law and an admitted attorney in the State of New Jersey.
 Since graduation, he has held various positions in the legal field.
-Currently, he works at Patel & Soltis, LLC, in Jersey City, New Jersey.
-In his new legal career, Lazaro takes pride in assisting clients in various legal matters, from foreclosure defense to immigration issues.
+Currently, he is a PaPtner at Patel, Soltis & Cardenas, LLC, in Jersey City, New Jersey.
+In his legal career, Lazaro takes pride in assisting clients in various legal matters, from foreclosure defense to immigration issues.
+He currently focuses on Probate maters and Real Estate Transactions.

 In addition, he serves on the boards of directors of some of the leading Latino advocacy organizations in New Jersey including the Latino Coalition of New Jersey where he serves as Deputy Director, and the Latino Action Network where he is a director.
 As a Latino activist and an active member of Hispanics Inspiring Students’ Performance and Achievement (HISPA), he is a regular speaker at schools throughout New Jersey discussing the importance of education and issues that impact Latinos and minorities.
 He is a founding chair of the Latino Festival of Monmouth County, established in 2005.